aeyaros/JPaint/README.md

 ---

-**Note: JPaint is currently in beta and is not feature complete.
+**Note: JPaint is currently in beta.
+It is stable (as far as I can tell) but there are some features I have not yet implemented.
 There are still some things I need to add before I consider this finished.**